cheunnng/Quora-question-pairs/README.md

 # Quora-question-pairs
-To classify the given question pairs are duplicated or not
+To classify whether the given question pairs are duplicated or not